thekarel/awesome-latin/README.md

 - [Latin From Scratch](https://www.youtube.com/@latinfromscratch) - Latin, Classics & Some Reasonable Linguistics
 - [Latin Tutorial](https://www.youtube.com/@latintutorial/) - Latin doesn't have to be hard
 - [Latinitium](https://www.youtube.com/@Latinitium) - Videos in Latin on a variety of subjects, ranging from idioms, literature to random stuff and tips for learning Latin
-- [Easy Latin](https://www.youtube.com/@EasyLatin) - Learn Latin with easy lessons on Youtube and through simple stories
+- [Easy Latin](https://www.youtube.com/@EasyLatin) - Learn Latin with easy lessons on YouTube and through simple stories
 - [ScorpioMartianus](https://www.youtube.com/@ScorpioMartianus) - Spoken Latin, Ancient Greek, and Ancient Egyptian
 - [polýMATHY](https://www.youtube.com/@polyMATHY_Luke) - Polymathy is the study of many things - with several videos on Latin